Contact for File for a fault divorce

 You can file for divorce in Massachusetts if:

 - You've lived in the state for one year or;

-- The reason the marriage ended happened in Massachusetts and you've lived in Massachusetts as a couple.
+- The reason the marriage ended happened in Massachusetts and you've lived in Massachusetts as a couple

 In addition to the court forms listed below, you'll need a certified copy of the civil marriage certificate.
 This is available from the Registry of Vital Records or from the city or town hall where you applied for a marriage license.

-This process can be more time-consuming and expensive than a no-fault divorce.
+The fault divorce process can be more time-consuming and expensive than a no-fault divorce.

-If you or your spouse lives in the county where you lived together, you file for divorce at the Probate and Family Court in that county.
+If you or your spouse lives in the county where you lived together, you need to file for divorce at the Probate and Family Court in that county.
 Otherwise, you can file in the county where you or your spouse live now.

 For a fault divorce, you must file the following forms with your civil marriage certificate and fees.